colinhacks/zod/README.md

 ## Intersections

-> ⚠️ Intersections are deprecated.
+> ⚠️ Intersections are rarely useful.
 If you are trying to merge objects, use the `.merge` method instead.
+It's more readable and will provide better error reporting.

 Intersections are useful for creating "logical AND" types.